jessie-pastan/jessie-pastan.github.io/_posts/2022-10-22-Web-app-debugging-part-1.md

 ---
-title: Web app debugging part-1: Android device prerequisite
+title: Web app debugging part-1
 permalink: /blogs/web-app-debugging-part-1
 ---

+## Web app debugging part-1: Android device prerequisite

 These steps are to enable USB Debugging on your device, which will allow to debugging mobile web applications using the chrome dev tool.